Climate of Ireland: Snowfall

 Severe cold weather is uncommon in Ireland with the majority of winter precipitation coming in the form of rain, although hills and mountainous regions in the country can commonly see up to 30 days of snowfall annually: the Wicklow Mountains region sometimes experiences 50 or more days of snowfall each year.
 Most low-lying regions of the island only see a few days of lying snow per year (from December to March inclusive), or may see no snow at all during some winters.

 However, there are preparations for snow and ice, including the distribution of grit, salt, and other snow-treatable minerals.
 In late 2011, the Irish Government set up "Winter-Ready", in order to prepare the country for such severe weather.

 Due to its variability (which is mainly because of the influence of the Atlantic Ocean, Gulf Stream and North Atlantic Drift, as well as Ireland's northerly latitude and vulnerability to Siberian/Arctic winds) Ireland's weather during the winter months is difficult to predict.
 The aforementioned factors make both extremely low temperatures and relatively mild temperatures possible.

 The snowiest weather station is Clones, County Monaghan, which receives, on average, 18 days of snow and/or sleet per year.
 Of these, 6.2 days have snow lying at 09:00.
 The least snowy weather station is Valentia Island, County Kerry; which receives, on average, 5.6 days of snow and/or sleet per year.
 Of these, 0.8 days have snow lying at 09:00.

 Hail

 Hail, like snow and sleet, is also rare in Ireland; however, it can occur at any time of the year.
 It is most common in spring during thunderstorms.

 Malin Head, County Donegal receives the most hail, with an average of 48.4 days per year.

 Roche's Point, County Cork receives the least hail, with an average of 8.0 days per year.

 Thunderstorms

-Thunderstorms are quite rare in Ireland.
-They are more likely to happen in late spring, although they can occur at any time of the year.
+Thunderstorms are rarer in Ireland than in Mainland Europe and much of the UK.
+Late Spring and Summer record the most thunderstorm activity in Ireland and surrounding maritime regions.

 Cork Airport, County Cork experiences the least thunder; receiving it 3.7 days per year on average.

 Valentia Island, County Kerry experiences the most thunder; receiving it 7.1 days per year on average.